aalzrg/Heart-Disease-Prediction/README.md

 docker compose up -d --build
 ````

-Ah, yes, lazrg — the CLI, API, and frontend are **separate services**, but when you run `docker compose up -d --build`, the **API and frontend containers start automatically**.
-The CLI is the only one you run manually (with `docker compose run --rm cli`) because it’s interactive.

-So your **usage section is correct**, but we can clarify it better for GitHub readers:

 ## Usage

 1. **Start API and Frontend**
-   This runs your backend API and the web frontend:
+   This what you did before "bulding the image" also runs your backend API and the web frontend:

    ```bash
    docker compose up -d --build